Know Your Customer

 Commercial Rollout: Governance

-Commercial version of Citizen App would require submission of the app to Dataswift’s Developer’s Dashboard so that the contracts for the use of the PDAs can be set up on demand between App owners and Server owners, subject to Dataswift’s governance rules.
+Commercial version of Citizen App would require submission of the app to Dataswyft’s Developer’s Dashboard so that the contracts for the use of the PDAs can be set up on demand between App owners and Server owners, subject to Dataswyft’s governance rules.

 - PDS - PDS forked from HAT2.0